-For graduate students interested in pursuing teaching opportunities in higher education, the certificate provides an endorsement of their pedagogical skills—and a meaningful edge as they enter a competitive academic job market.
-In addition, students who also serve as instructors or co-instructors of Wintersession courses earn certificates that officially acknowledge the classroom experience they acquire here.
+For grad students interested in higher education teaching, the certificate endorses your classroom skills and provides a meaningful edge in the academic job market.
+In addition, those who serve as instructors or co-instructors of a Wintersession course earn official certification of your teaching experience at RISD.

 To earn the CTAD without teaching during Wintersession, students take the following required courses offered by the TLAD department, in the following sequence:

 - Collegiate Teaching: Preparation and Reflection (three credits)

 To earn a certificate conferred with teaching experience, students need to fulfill the following requirements, in order:

 - complete Collegiate Teaching: Preparation and Reflection (three credits)

 - complete the Collegiate Teaching Practicum (a three-credit Graduate Commons course offered in Wintersession)